 How the OCR Enforces HIPAA

-Similar to the way that police patrol the roadways, the Office of Civil Rights patrols healthcare systems to enforce the privacy, security, and breach notification rules of HIPAA.
+Similar to the way that police patrol the roadways, the Office of Civil Rights tends to patrol healthcare systems to enforce the privacy, security, and breach notification rules of the HIPAA guidelines.

 One method the agency uses to enforce the law is to respond when patients or other parties submit complaints related to poor PHI protection.
 Additionally, “OCR may also conduct compliance reviews to determine if covered entities are in compliance,” explains the HHS website, “and OCR performs education and outreach to foster compliance with requirements of the Privacy and Security Rules.”